T +44 7804 059 426 E email@example.com

 Darrell Hannah is the rector of All Saints parish church, Ascot Heath.
 An American, Darrell moved to the UK in 1992 to pursue a doctorate at the University of Cambridge, in Christian Origins, and has lived here ever since.
 He moved into full-time parish ministry, in 2008, after academic posts at the universities of Sheffield, Birmingham and Oxford.
 When time allows, Darrell continues to write and publish in the areas of Second Temple Judaism, the New Testament and early Christianity.

 Ruth read chemistry at Oxford before her career in the semiconductor industry.
-She is a trustee of Christian Ecology Link and lives in Hampshire with her husband and three children.
+She is a trustee of Green Christian (formerly Christian Ecology Link) and lives in Hampshire with her husband and three children.
 She attends the local evangelical C of E church.

 Before becoming an environmentalist, Jean worked in marketing, research and journalism for big UK and American companies.
 She has felt called to work on climate change ever since being caught in the terrible European heat wave of 2003.
 Since then she has worked as climate change campaign manager for the Women’s Environmental Network (WEN) and as part of WWF’s Climate & Energy team looking after low carbon transport as well as divestment, anti-fracking, climate finance, the UN climate talks, and communicating climate change.
 She has now decided to go freelance to focus on faith and the environment at this very important time.